 INDOOR GAMES FOR KIDS AGES 5-8

 First, choose someone to be “Simon”.
 Next, kids must do whatever Simon says when starting a command with “Simon Says”, for instance “Simon Says touch your nose.”
 If a child fails to do it before you finish saying before Simon gives the next command, then they are “out” of that game.
 You can also attempt to get children “out” by saying commands that don’t start with Simon Says.
 If a child follows that directions then they are “out”!
 The last kid that is “in” gets to be Simon.
 If you want to make the game difficult for older kids, simply issue commands faster and faster, and make the needed actions more and more difficult to complete.

 Variations – A fun variation is to play Simon Says with drawing or coloring.
 “Simon Says draw a circle.
 Simon Says draw a stick figure.
 Draw a tiger.
 Ohhh, Emily you’re out, you started to draw a tiger!”
 Buy It – Emoji Says Game.

 8. Scavenger Hunt

-If you haven’t done a scavenger hunt lately, then you just aren’t living!
+If you haven’t done a Scavenger Hunt lately, then you just aren’t living!
 A scavenger hunt is all about finding items from a list in certain rooms or areas.
-First, find some things around the house that you want your kids to locate and a few pieces of paper & pencil.
 Depending on how many items you want the kids to find and how many kids are a part of the game, you can either hand write the lists of items for each child, or type it up on a computer and print out copies.
 If the items will be in difficult hiding spots you can write clues next to each item on the list.
-Now go hide everything!
 The kids will love the adventure and challenge.